luisalvarez246/infra-as-code-lab-exercises-lcay/Session_6_Terraform_Cloud_and_Pipelines/README.md

 1. Copy the file ./tests/aws_resources.tftest.hcl into your `tf_prerequisites` folder in your repo.

-2. Have a look at the structure of the file, it's running some test aseertions against the S3 bucket, the DynamoDB table and the IAM role which are resources that would be created using the code in this folder.
+2. Have a look at the structure of the file, it's running some test assertions against the S3 bucket, the DynamoDB table and the IAM role which are resources that would be created using the code in this folder.

 3. In a terminal navigate to your `tf_prerequisites` folder in your repo and run the following.